blueorange589/miscalculator/ethics.md

 the demand for ethics is unethical, so paradoxal.

 is putting the other person into "have to" state, forcing to obey.

+a should, a must, an ought is a "have to", not only in aviation, but in daily life as well.